wowiamhere/coding-resume/readme.txt

 SergioBsns@hotmail.com

-						"Whadda you mean it doesn't compile!!!!!"
+						"Whadda you mean it doesn't run!!!!!"

 					September 2015